GaoLabXDU/DeCGR/README.md

 DeCGR is organized into modules, with each module dedicated to a specific task, including:

-- Breakpoint Filtering
+- Breakpoint Filtering (Identification and filtering of simple rearrangement events).
-- Fragment Assembly
+- Fragment Assembly (Assembly of complex rearrangement events).
-- Validation CGRs
+- Validation CGRs (Validation of the completeness and accuracy of complex rearrangement events).
-- Reconstruct Hi-C Map
+- Reconstruct Hi-C Map (Generate a reconstructed Hi-C map based on complex rearrangement events).

 ## Contents